GSA/open-gsa-redesign/_apidocs/entity-hierarchy.md

 400|Error processing POST request |	Invalid JSON format provided 400|$.data: is missing but it is required |	Request JSON is empty 400|"$.requestType: does not have a value in the enumeration [archive_request, unarchive_request, publish_request, update_publish_request, cancel_request, uncancel_request]" ] |	Request Type must be valid for operation
-404|Please provide Opportunity id	| Invalid Opportunity ID provided 401|Insufficient privileges to retrieve system account profile as the given organization is not part of the approved FH hierarchy	| Office ID provided is not authorized for system account
+404|Please provide duns	| Invalid duns provided 401|Insufficient privileges to retrieve entity hierarchy profile as the given organization is not part of the approved FH hierarchy	| Office ID provided is not authorized for system account
-401|Insufficient privileges to edit opportunity |	Account does not have appropriate privileges to edit opportunity 403|This opportunity cannot be published.
-Auto 15 archive type is not allowed for this opportunity type |	Archive type = auto 15 archive type is not allowed for type “u” Justification and Authorization sections
+401|Insufficient privileges to edit hierarchy  |	Account does not have appropriate privileges to edit hierarchy

 <p><small><a href="#">Back to top</a></small></p>
 #### Specific Error Messages*